rq/rq/docs/patterns/supervisor.md

 ; Also, you probably want to include a settings module to configure this ; worker.
-For more info on that, see http://python-rq.org/docs/workers/ environment=PATH='/opt/conda/envs/myenv/bin' command=/opt/conda/envs/myenv/bin/rq worker -c mysettings high normal low ; process_num is required if you specify >1 numprocs process_name=%(program_name)s-%(process_num)s
+For more info on that, see http://python-rq.org/docs/workers/ environment=PATH='/opt/conda/envs/myenv/bin' command=/opt/conda/envs/myenv/bin/rq worker -c mysettings high default low ; process_num is required if you specify >1 numprocs process_name=%(program_name)s-%(process_num)s